marberi/100days/README.md

 PyTorch implements @ for matrix multiplication.
 For example A @ B is the same as A.mm(B).
 In Numpy you can write A @ B instead of np.dot(A, B).

+# Day 5 [2019-01-23]
+Almost finished video 3.
+The most interesting part was when using a random algorithm for decomposing a matrix.
+I hope to implement this tomorrow.